 Cascade Highspeed Rail, by contrast, is a for-profit LLC, pitching their own steel-wheel proposal on leased BNSF rights of way.
 It is not a part of the government study, but hopes to get government funding.

 Critics might say HS rail using steel-wheels just doesn’t offer enough advantage (180 mph) to pay for a whole new railbed, while Maglev is too expensive ($42 billion).
 But if Hyperloop can promise faster service for $10-$12 billion (half the cost of tradition HS rail), shouldn’t they be given a chance?

 Perhaps the Port of Portland will try to kill Maglev and Hyperloop, because of the competition with air travel, but should they?
-With HS Rail terminating at PDX, perhaps Sky Taxis could create an a bigger business.
+Sky Taxis are probably inevitable.

 In my vision of the future, you’d take a 15 minute flight in the Sky Taxi to a Hyperloop terminal near PDX.
 Then it’s a 30 minute ride to Seattle Center.
-You’d beat the downtown Portland traffic on a commute to Seattle.
+You’d beat the Portland/Vancouver snarl on a commute to Seattle.
 The Port of Vancouver could be a transportation hub.
 Trains, boats and flying cars.
 Amazon it.